cnlohr/ch32v003fun/examples/i2c_oled/README.md

 ## Build options
 There are a few build-time options in the i2c.h source:
 * I2C_CLKRATE - defines the I2C bus clock rate.
 Both 100kHz and 400kHz are supported.
+800kHz has been seen to work but 1MHz did not.
 * I2C_DUTY - for I2C_CLKRATE > 100kHz this specifies the duty cycle, either 33% or 36%.
 * TIMEOUT_MAX - the amount of tries in busy-wait loops before giving up.
 This value depends on the I2C_CLKRATE and should not affect normal operation.